shawn-flunge/localify/README.md

     credential_json_path: # Path to your Google Sheets API credential JSON file
     spread_sheet_id: # ID of the Google Sheet you're working on
-    sheet_name: # Name of the sheet you want to parse
+    sheet_name: # Name of the sheet you want to parse or
+  notion_database:
+    database_key: # Can find in url
+    bearer_token: # Have to generate at https://www.notion.so/my-integrations
 ```

 ## Features